FlyingJester/Kashyyyk/README.md

 -------

 Kashyyyk is released under the GPL 2.0.
-A copy of the GPL 2.0 is included in the file `license.txt`.
+A copy of the GPL 2.0 is included in the file [license.txt](license.html).